SSoelvsten/bdd-benchmark/README.md

 **Adiar**

-Adiar also has dependencies on the *Boost Library*.
+Adiar also has a transitive dependency on the *Boost Library*.
 On Ubuntu, these can be installed as follows

 ```bash
 apt install libboost-all-dev
 ```